The Amplify Board

 San Francisco, CA

 Tracy is a CRM implementation strategy, change management, and organizational leadership and technology adoption expert.
-She has 20 years of experience in the nonprofit ecosystem and its related industries, including philanthropy, activism, research, technology management, and Salesforce CRM platform consulting and consulting business development.
+They have 20 years of experience in the nonprofit ecosystem and its related industries, including philanthropy, activism, research, technology management, and Salesforce CRM platform consulting and consulting business development.

-Prior to joining Salesforce.org, she was Co-Founder of BrightStep Partners, a strategic Salesforce consulting firm for nonprofits.
-She is a Salesforce MVP alumna, and served as an Implementation Partner Representative to the Salesforce.org Nonprofit Starter Pack Advisory Board, and in an advisory capacity to the Nonprofit Technology Network annual Nonprofit Technology and Leading Change conferences.
+Prior to joining Salesforce.org, they were Co-Founder of BrightStep Partners, a strategic Salesforce consulting firm for nonprofits.
+They are a Salesforce MVP alumna, and served as an Implementation Partner Representative to the Salesforce.org Nonprofit Starter Pack Advisory Board, and in an advisory capacity to the Nonprofit Technology Network annual Nonprofit Technology and Leading Change conferences.

-She is a member of the Temple of Isis in Geyserville, CA , a Goddess church community where she is an ordained Rev. Priestess.
-In her free time, she is a ceramic artist and potter, avid skier, bicyclist and hiker, and burgeoning markswoman.
+They are a member of the Temple of Isis in Geyserville, CA, a Goddess church community where they are an ordained Rev. Priestess.
+In their free time, they are a ceramic artist and potter, avid skier, bicyclist and hiker, and burgeoning marksperson.